ibnuh/ibnuh.github.io/_posts/2018-06-24-starting-a-new-blog.md

 This month I'm thinking to start a blog to archive and share some notes that had been stored for a while on my Google Keep account.

-This blog is built using Jekyll which is a static site generator built using Ruby programming language, and hosted on Github Pages.
+This blog is built using Jekyll which is a static site generator built using Ruby programming language, and hosted on GitHub Pages.